myreceiptt/pabrikroti-master/README.md

-# PABRIK ROTI v.2.4.44: Staging MeMoRa by F'ckd Up Voyage
+# PABRIK ROTI v.2.4.44

+Staging MeMoRa by F'ckd Up Voyage
 Link #1: https://memora.voyage.co.id/
 Link #2: https://memora.endhonesa.com/

+> "This is not just a factory.
+This is a rehearsal of freedom—kneaded with code, fermented by community, and baked through the heat of shared struggles."
+> — Prof. NOTA

 ---